That Drug Expiration Date May Be More Myth Than Fact

 Maintaining these stockpiles is expensive.
 The drugs have to be kept secure and at the proper humidity and temperature so they don't degrade.
 Luckily, the country has rarely needed to tap into many of the drugs, but this means they often reach their expiration dates.
 Though the government requires pharmacies to throw away expired drugs, it doesn't always follow these instructions itself.
 Instead, for more than 30 years, it has pulled some medicines and tested their quality.

 The idea that drugs expire on specified dates goes back at least a half-century, when the FDA began requiring manufacturers to add this information to the label.
 The time limits allow the agency to ensure medications work safely and effectively for patients.
 To determine a new drug's shelf life, its maker zaps it with intense heat and soaks it with moisture to see how it degrades under stress.
 It also checks how it breaks down over time.
-The drug company then proposes an expiration date to the FDA, which reviews the data to ensure it supports the date and approves it.
+The drug company then proposes an expiration date to the FDA, which reviews the data to ensure they support the date and then approves it.
 Despite the difference in drugs' makeup, most "expire" after two or three years.

 Once a drug is launched, the makers run tests to ensure it continues to be effective up to its labeled expiration date.
 Since they are not required to check beyond it, most don't, largely because regulations make it expensive and time-consuming for manufacturers to extend expiration dates, says Yan Wu, an analytical chemist who is part of a focus group at the American Association of Pharmaceutical Scientists that looks at the long-term stability of drugs.
 Most companies, she said, would rather sell new drugs and develop additional products.